-As a wine lover, I suppose I’ve shyed away from the thought of anything non alcoholic.
+As a wine lover, I suppose I’ve shyed away from the thought of anything non alcoholic (or low alcohol).
 I mean to think I’m writing a piece like this on an actual wine blog is beyond me.
 But either technology, the people who make it, the grapes, the process – I don’t know.
 But on my journey of looking for the best alcohol free wines, I tasted things that we just magical.

 How To Pick The Best Non Alcoholic Wine

 Well for me picking the best was easy enough.
 I wanted something that actually looked, tasted and felt like wine.
 I didn’t necessarily want to try a genetically modified form of grape juice.
 In doing the research to write this post, I discovered that the number of options out there is fantastic.
 How ill informed I must have been.
 There were non alcoholic beers and red wines and white wines, even non alcoholic champagne.
 How needs Dom Perignon when you’ve got alcohol free champagne.

 Well, the truth is I can’t tell you how to pick the best non alcoholic wine just like I can’t tell you what wine is best.
 What I would start by saying is know your palate.
 Chances are if you’re reading something like this, you probably know if you like sweet things, or slightly acidic things, neutral, fruity, rich, dense, light, etc… Think about what you like and work backwards.